 Conventional generators are best for large projects that require a lot of wattage where power quality is not much of an issue.
 Conventional generators may be the only way to supply enough power if you want to power a large house, office space, or another type of property.
 If you have sensitive electronics, you may have to get a power conditioner to supply electrical power to them.

-What Type of Activity are You Planning?
+What Type of Activity Are You Planning?

 It’s also important to take stock of the activity you’re planning.